kalgynirae/context-managers-pybay-2025/script.md

 The part we're interested in is this description of how the `with` statement is executed.
 I'll summarize:

 First, the expression following the `with` keyword is evaluated, which produces an object.
-Next, that object's __enter__ *and* __exit__ methods are "loaded for later use" — this is done so that we know up front whether the object is really a context manager.
+Next, that object's __enter__ and __exit__ methods are "loaded for later use" — I think this is done so that Python knows up front whether the object is really a context manager.
 If either of the methods is missing, an error will be thrown at this point.
 Next, the __enter__ method is invoked.
 If there was a *target* — that's the word after `as` — the return value is assigned to it.
 Next, the "suite" is executed — that's the indented block of code that we think of as "inside" the `with` block.
 Finally, the __exit__ method is invoked, possibly with exception information passed to it if an exception was thrown.
 Also, if the suite threw an exception, then the return value of the __exit__ method determines whether the exception is suppressed.

 That was fairly technical, but it all boils down to this: the `with` statement lets you put a context manager *here* and some code *here*, and the context